a2lix/schemql/README.md

 <details>
 <summary>1.
 Create your database schema and expose it with a DB interface</summary>
 <br>
-Tip: Use your favorite AI to generate a Zod schema from your SQL.
+Tip: Use your favorite AI to generate a schema from your SQL.

 If using JSON data, leverage the built-in `parseJsonPreprocessor`.

+**With Zod:**
 ```typescript
 import { parseJsonPreprocessor } from '@a2lix/schemql'
 import { z } from 'zod'